Richard Butler (British Army officer): First World War

-He was selected to command the 2nd Lancashire Fusiliers on 28 June 1914, but on the outbreak of war was instead retained at Aldershot until the end of the training season.
-He was sent to the front in September 1914.
-He distinguished himself at the First Battle of Ypres.
-On 3 November 1914 he was appointed to command 3rd Brigade (part of 1st Division) as a temporary brigadier-general.
+Butler was selected to command the 2nd Battalion, Lancashire Fusiliers on 28 June 1914, the same day of the assassination of Archduke Franz Ferdinand, but on the outbreak of war was instead retained at Aldershot until the end of the training season.
+He was sent to the front in September 1914, where he distinguished himself at the First Battle of Ypres the next month.
+On 13 November he succeeded Major General Herman Landon in command of the 3rd Infantry Brigade (part of the 1st Division) and which saw him promoted to temporary brigadier general.

-He was promoted in substantive rank to brevet colonel on 18 February 1915.
-On 21 February he was appointed Brigadier-General, General Staff (BGGS) to succeed the fatally wounded John Gough as Chief of Staff to Haig's First Army.
-He was promoted temporary major-general on 23 June 1915.
+Butler was promoted in substantive rank to brevet colonel on 18 February 1915.
+On 21 February he was appointed brigadier general, general staff (BGGS) to succeed the fatally wounded Brigadier General John Gough as chief of staff to General Sir Douglas Haig's First Army.
+He was promoted temporary major general on 23 June.

-On 22 December 1915, following Haig's promotion to be Commander-in-Chief of the BEF, he was appointed Deputy Chief of Staff at GHQ; Haig had wanted him as Chief of Staff, but he was too junior.
-He was promoted to substantive major-general on 3 June 1916.
+On 22 December, following Haig's promotion to be commander-in-chief of the British Expeditionary Force (BEF), Butler was appointed deputy chief of staff at GHQ in place of Brigadier General Robert Whigham; Haig had wanted him as chief of staff, but he was too junior.
+He was promoted to substantive major general on 3 June 1916.
 He was unsympathetic to and impatient with subordinates and in Beckett's view was too energetic for a staff position, and "was generally considered excessively rude and, as a result, he only added to the general isolation of GHQ from the Army".
 He had little interest in new technology and was a sceptic about the tank.
 He wanted to resign but Haig refused to release him.
-He was awarded the CB in 1917.
+He was appointed a Companion of the Order of the Bath (CB) in January 1917, and a Knight Commander of the Order of St Michael and St George in January 1918.

-On 27 February 1918, he was removed as part of the purge of senior officers (others removed included Launcelot Kiggell and John Charteris) from Haig's headquarters.
-A number of older corps commanders were also retired at this time, creating a vacancy for Butler to command III Corps as a temporary lieutenant-general, in place of Pulteney.
-Unlike his fellow corps commander Ivor Maxse, Butler favoured holding the front line in strength rather than defence in depth and III Corps bore the brunt of the German Michael Offensive in March 1918.
+On 27 February 1918, Butler was removed as part of the purge of senior officers (others removed included Launcelot Kiggell and John Charteris) from Haig's headquarters.
+A number of older corps commanders were also retired at this time, creating a vacancy for Butler to command III Corps as a temporary lieutenant-general, in place of William Pulteney.
+Unlike his fellow corps commander Ivor Maxse, GOC XVIII Corps, Butler favoured holding the front line in strength rather than defence in depth and III Corps bore the brunt of the German Michael Offensive in March 1918.
 Butler was still in command in the Amiens sector when the Germans were halted in April 1918.

-Butler's Corps was in the Amiens sector when the Battle of Amiens took place on 8 August, but he appears to have had a nervous collapse and was suspended from command at the request of Rawlinson, GOC Fourth Army.
+Butler's corps was in the Amiens sector when the Battle of Amiens took place on 8 August, but he appears to have had a nervous collapse and was suspended from command at the request of Sir Henry Rawlinson, General officer commanding (GOC) Fourth Army.
 In October he returned to command for the attack on the Hindenburg Line.
 Rawlinson appears not to have held him in favour and redeployed him to the quieter Douai sector later that month.